Tips for Helping Your Child Get To Sleep

 Eat a Good Dinner

 If your child doesn’t eat enough at dinner, it can leave them feeling hungry and uncomfortable when it’s time to sleep.
 Conversely, if they eat large portions of unhealthy foods, they could have digestive distress around bedtime.
 Try to get your child to eat enough good foods that he or she doesn’t need a snack at night.
-But if you think a snack might help, choose something like a piece of fruit or a glass of milk instead of something sugary or heavy.
+But if you think a snack might help, avoid anything sugary or heavy.
+Instead, offer a light and healthy evening snack, such as yogurt or a banana, which contains sleep-promoting nutrients.

 Use the Day Strategically

 The most reliable way to get your kid to sleep at night is getting them to burn off lots of energy during the day.
-Encourage active play, and go outside whenever possible to get exposure to natural light.
+Encourage active play and go outside whenever possible to get exposure to natural light.
 Sunlight during the day helps your child’s internal body clock register the passage of time and activate the desire to sleep at night.
-You don’t have to avoid naps, just make sure they don’t go longer than your child needs, even if they would like to sleep more.
+Encourage your child to engage in age-appropriate physical activities, whether it's playing outside, participating in sports, or practicing yoga.

 When you need a child’s mattress, visit one of the 38 Sit ‘n Sleep locations throughout Southern California.
 We have options to suit kids of all ages and budgets at every price point.
 And if it leads to better sleep for your child and more peaceful nights for mom and dad, it’s certainly a good investment.
-Spend some time exploring our website to learn more about our mattress inventory and our sleep accessories.
-Or feel free to call us at 800-908-0354.
+Spend some time exploring our website to learn more about our mattress inventory and bedding accessories.